AngelaLi03/Games-of-Throne/README.md

 # Games of Throne - CPSC 427 Team 6 (Winter 2024)

+For Playtest Feedback and Changes, refer to the PDF in `doc/Playtest Feedback and Changes.pdf`.

 ## Coding Convention

 - Use snake case (`variable_name_like_this`) for variables and function names whenever possible.